 Especially for new businesses, needs such as marketing, sales, staffing and just getting the business off the ground can easily take priority over legal issues, particularly ones that don't seem to be of immediate concern.
 However, smart business planning also includes preventing problems and making sure the business is protected against potential trouble by working with an attorney early in the process.

 While most corporations will use an attorney to help with the process of incorporation, new businesses sometimes neglect the on-going legal requirements to maintain their corporation status.
-Annual shareholder, director and partner meetings need to be held, and recording of minutes and election of officers must conform with state requirements.
+Annual shareholder, director, and partner meetings need to be held, and recording of minutes and the election of officers must conform with state requirements.
 Failure to do so could jeopardize corporate status and result in "piercing of the corporate veil" in the event of a lawsuit or other legal action, exposing corporate officers to personal liability or other legal problems.

 Many intangible assets of a business should be legally protected.
-A company's name, logo, brand name and distinctive goods and services are entitled to copyright protection.
-Proprietary computer software, semiconductor chip mask designs, vessel hull designs and many other creations may be eligible for trademark registration.
+A company's name, logo, brand name, and distinctive goods and services are entitled to copyright protection.
+Proprietary computer software, semiconductor chip mask designs, vessel hull designs, and many other creations may be eligible for trademark registration.
 Patents are often thought to cover only machines and other manufactured products, but can also protect processes, such as a method for refining petroleum, or new compositions of matter, such as chemical compounds or mixtures.
 Trademark, copyright, and patent registrations can help a business protect the things that give it a competitive advantage in the marketplace.